scottyschup/ruby-curriculum/meta/course-rules.md

 ## Classroom environment

 Maintaining a focused classroom environment is important for everyone.
-Outside of the course lunch hour, students are not allowed to use any electronic devices (cell phones, tablets, laptops, etc.) for personal use.
+Outside of the course lunch hour and scheduled breaks, students are not allowed to use any electronic devices (cell phones, tablets, laptops, etc.)  for personal use.
 This includes email, Facebook, Twitter, or Hacker News.
 Exceptions will be made for emergencies.
 The fine is $10.

 ## Blogging